remi/her/README.md

 # Her

 Her is an ORM (Object Relational Mapper) that maps REST resources to Ruby objects.
-It is designed to build applications that are powered by a RESTful API and no database.
+It is designed to build applications that are powered by a RESTful API instead of a database.

 [![Build Status](https://secure.travis-ci.org/remiprev/her.png)](http://travis-ci.org/remiprev/her)